Invasion of Kagera: Rehabilitation

 The Tanzanian Government strengthened its presence in Kagera after the war, bolstering its police station in Kyaka and establishing several others in border towns.
 For security reasons, villagers were prohibited from occupying land within 100 m of the border, though there was little oversight of this restriction over time and it was sometimes ignored by locals.
 In the immediate aftermath of the war the government shut down cross-border markets, resulting in shortages of goods and spikes in commodity prices.
 Smuggling became rampant.
 Normal trade with Uganda did not resume until the 1990s.

 In July 1979 Nyerere announced a programme to rehabilitate the Kagera border region with a focus on rebuilding lost infrastructure and promotion of the Ujamaa political philosophy.
 In 1982 the Tanzanian Ministry of Information and Culture published a study on the sociocultural and economic impacts of the invasion on the Kagera Salient.
 The study concluded that by 1981 three fourths of pre-war infrastructure was restored in all border localities.
-Residents of the region later testified that while social services returned, their quality was less than that of the pre-war era, and that the rehabilitation programme focused mostly on government institutions, community centers, and major roads, and did little to support individuals.
+Residents of the region later testified that while social services returned, their quality was less than that of the pre-war era, and that the rehabilitation programme focused mostly on government institutions, community centres, and major roads, and did little to support individuals.
 The Tanzanian village of Bunazi was renamed Operation Chakaza in honour of the counter-offensive that expelled Ugandan troops from Kagera.
 For his role in liberating the salient, Kiwelu was dubbed by some local residents as emanzi, meaning "hero" in the Haya language.
 As of 2002, ruins of the conflict remained in Kagera.